Newcastle (Staffs) Volleyball Club

 Newcastle (Staffs) Volleyball Club is an English volleyball club based in Newcastle-under-Lyme, Staffordshire, England which is affiliated with Volleyball England, with teams competing at the national level for women, men, girls and boys in all three formats of the sport - Volleyball, Sitting Volleyball and Beach Volleyball.
 Formed in 1980, the club is best known for its tradition of junior development and has produced a number of England's leading talents in the sport.
-The construction of Beach Volleyball courts at Keele University in 2016 provides the club with the opportunity to now continue its development through this form of the game - in an area about as far from the sea as is possible in England!
+The construction of Beach Volleyball courts at Keele University in 2016 provided the club with the opportunity to continue its development through this form of the game.

 The club was formed following the amalgamation of two school teams in Newcastle-under-Lyme: Marshlands High School (now Wolstanton)] and Edward Orme High School (now Newcastle Community)].
 The two schools had developed a strong cohort of predominantly-male volleyball players; as they grew older, the players needed to play at a higher level.
 The club was formed and its teams rose quickly through local and regional leagues to national-league status.
 When it reached the lower reaches of the National League promotion came quickly, until the top flight was reached during the mid-1980s.
 The women's team was formed during the late 1990s from two teams (Cheadle High School and Stone Alleynes High School), both of which had success at local level; however, until they combined they could not move to a higher level.
 The combined team entered the West Midlands Regional League; during the mid-2000s, it progressed to play in the National League.
 From 2008–2010 the women's team underwent more changes, with a new generation of young players graduating from the club's junior ranks.
 During the 2010–2011 season, the women's team won the national under-18 championship, the NVL 2 North title and the National Shield.